 Whilst there are several benefits to a no-fault divorce, it may not be possible for separating couples to wait for this to come into effect next year before they file for their divorce.
 We can offer advice and guidance on all the options available to you and discuss with you what may be your best route forward following the breakdown of a marriage.

-Our specialist family solicitors are committed to the Resolution Code of Practice.
-It is designed to promote an approach to family law that is sensitive, constructive, cost-effective and will most likely result in an amicable agreement.
+All our specialist family solicitors are all committed to the Resolution Code of Practice, which promotes an approach to family law that is sensitive, constructive, cost-effective and will most likely result in an amicable agreement.
 Our experienced team of family solicitors includes accredited members of the Law Society’s Family Panel and the Law Society’s Children Panel, so you can be confident that we will be there to guide you through the process every step of the way.

 Regardless of the complexity of your divorce or separation, our solicitors in Portsmouth and Waterlooville, have the knowledge and expertise to help.
-You will receive guidance and support through every step of the process and our solicitors will explain all the options available to you.
+We will explain all the options available to you, ensure you are aware of the costs involved, guiding, and supporting you through every step of the process.